The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-403-ko2/README.md

 In my case I already knew Javascript and programming fundamentals.
 All I need to do was get used to the syntax differences in Java, I studied this one video: https://www.youtube.com/watch?v=RRubcjpTkks
 I googled any questions I had on the language and started building my first small project ill link below.
 I do plan to upload another blog going indepth on how to learn Java from Javascript and place a link to it here.
 I really took a different mind set in taking on this project, and I feel like this video sums it up: https://www.youtube.com/watch?v=piKJOD2s8KY
 All of the sudden it didnt feel like a chore creating curtain projects.
 When learning something new, I believe its best to learn what you think is the most fun.
 You'll end up learning what you need to in regards to whatever your building anyway.
-Sometimes strutured learning can be demotivating, then again some people have that preference and strive.
+Sometimes strutured learning can be demotivating and boring, then again some people have that preference and strive.

 ## My personal project